Scroll to content

 Please read with your child as often as possible, even if only for a few minutes.

 Please note that we encourage the children in Year 2 to take responsibility for changing their own colour-banded books as they come into school each morning.
-Decodable (Phonics) books will be changed on a Friday by Mrs Hodgson.
+Decodable (Phonics) books will be changed on a Wednesday by Mrs Willis.
 Please note that children are encouraged to read these books at least twice before being changed.

 Key Dates